Authentication process design¶

 variables (eg. SQL query).
 In that case you can

-to retrieve the variable table
+use auth_request_get_var_expand_table() to retrieve the variable table

-for var_expand()
+for var_expand().

 The passdb lookup can return one of the following results:

-The lookup failed.
+PASSDB_RESULT_INTERNAL_FAILUREThe lookup failed.
 For example SQL server is down.

-The user doesn’t exist in the database.
+PASSDB_RESULT_SCHEME_NOT_AVAILABLElookup_credentials()requested a scheme which isn’t in the passdbPASSDB_RESULT_USER_UNKNOWNThe user doesn’t exist in the database.

-The user is disabled either entirely, or for this specific login (eg. only POP3 logins allowed).
+PASSDB_RESULT_USER_DISABLEDThe user is disabled either entirely, or for this specific login (eg. only POP3 logins allowed).
 This isn’t commonly implemented in passdbs.

-The user’s password had expired.
+PASSDB_RESULT_PASS_EXPIREDThe user’s password had expired.
 This isn’t commonly implemented in passdbs.

-Internal use only: The “noauthenticate” field is set.
+PASSDB_RESULT_NEXTInternal use only: The “noauthenticate” field is set.

-The password given in
+PASSDB_RESULT_PASSWORD_MISMATCHThe password given in

 User databases¶